how to write flashbacks

 By providing this context, the reader can more fully understand the character’s motivations and actions later in the story.

-To illustrate how to write a flashback in a script, let’s take a look at some great flashback examples from movies!
+To illustrate how to write a flashback in a script, let’s look at some great flashback examples from movies!

 The Usual Suspects is a 1995 mystery thriller film directed by Bryan Singer.
 The film tells the story of a group of criminals brought together by a mysterious figure called “Keyser Söze.”

-The film uses several flashbacks to describe how the criminals came to be involved with Söze, as told from one character’s perspective – Verbal Kent.
-These flashbacks are expertly done, providing essential information about the characters and their relationships without feeling repetitive or heavy-handed.
+The film uses several flashbacks to describe how the criminals became involved with Söze, as told from one character’s perspective – Verbal Kent.
+These flashbacks are expertly done, providing information about the characters and their relationships without feeling repetitive or heavy-handed.

 Flashbacks also allow the story to be told out of sequence, adding to the film’s sense of mystery and suspense.